yongyi781/maia-fish/README.md

 ## Todo

-- Winrate graph
-  - Dots for treacherous positions, also dots for mistakes/blunders
+- Dots on eval graph for treacherous positions
-- Lichess opening stats
 - Auto-analyze
   - Figure out how to do this
 - New app title
 - Fix: Canceling in promotion dialog
+- Fix: implement draw by threefold repetition and 50-move rule

 ## Features